InfoLab21/scc-thesis-template/README.md

 If you have any useful updates for this template, which you think will benefit others, please make these available via [github](https://github.com/InfoLab21/scc-thesis-template), with a pull request.

-Also available as an **[Overleaf template](https://www.overleaf.com/latex/templates/scc-lancaster-university-phd-thesis-template/phxsxxvnztjt)**
+Also available as an **[Overleaf template](https://www.overleaf.com/latex/templates/scc-lancaster-university-phd-thesis-template/phxsxxvnztjt)** (awaiting Overleaf to process the Version 1.1 update)

 ## Compile using Docker image